ietf/tao/Tao.md

 Many types of IETF documentation are mentioned in the Tao, from BCPs to RFCs and STDs.
 The IETF publishes its technical documentation as RFCs, politely known as "Requests for Comments"; and STDs are RFCs identified as "standards".
 BCPs are the community's best current think about Best Current Practices in the Internet and are also RFCs; All three types of documents are in the RFC document series; see Section 6 for more information.

 This web page is a continuation of the series of the "Tao of the IETF" RFCs.
 See [RFC6722] for an explanation of how the last RFC in that series became this web page.
-This web-based version of the Tao is based on [RFC4677], was co-authored with Susan Harris.
+This web-based version of the Tao is based on [RFC4677], was co-authored by Paul Hoffman and Susan Harris.
 The original version of this document, published in 1994, was written by Gary Malkin.

 So, why "the Tao"?
 Pronounced "dow", Tao is the basic principle behind the teachings of Lao-tse, a Chinese master.
 Its familiar symbol is the black-and-white yin-yang circle.
 Taoism conceives the universe as a single organism, and human beings as interdependent parts of a cosmic whole.
 Tao is sometimes translated "the way", but according to Taoist philosophy the true meaning of the word cannot be expressed in words.